sigmastratum/documentation/home/about.md

 # About Sigma Stratum

-Sigma Stratum is a long-horizon research and standards initiative focused on cognitive-field architectures, attractor dynamics, and stable human–AI interaction models.
+**Sigma Stratum** is a long-horizon research and standards initiative focused on
+cognitive-field architectures, attractor dynamics, and stable human–AI interaction models.

+The program develops the conceptual and technical foundations for systems that require:

+- coherent long-horizon reasoning,
+- attractor-stabilized cognitive trajectories,
+- resistance to semantic drift,
+- persistent and interpretable cognitive state,
+- structurally governed interaction loops between humans and AI systems.

 Our work spans:

-- Sigma Runtime Standard (SRS)
+- **Sigma Runtime Standard (SRS)** — the open technical standard for attractor-based cognition
-- SRIP specification process
-- cognitive architecture research
-- symbolic density studies
-- multi-agent coherence systems
+- **SRIP Process** — the formal improvement mechanism for normative changes
+- **Cognitive Architecture Research** — field topology, attractor models, drift mechanics
+- **Symbolic Density Studies** — hierarchical symbolic structures and their cognitive effects
+- **Multi-Agent Coherence Systems** — architectures for distributed cognitive fields

-The project is built as an open, non-proprietary standard, designed to support industry, academia, and independent researchers working on advanced AI cognition.
+Sigma Stratum is built as an **open, non-proprietary standard**, intended to support:

+- research laboratories,
+- industry engineering teams,
+- academic groups,
+- independent researchers
+working on advanced models of cognition, recursive interaction, and long-horizon AI systems.